 Senator Bryant balances her duties as a State Senator with her responsibilities in the private sector.
 Bryant has experience in the farming industry and in the service industry, including owning the successful Bluebell Restaurant in Murphysboro, Illinois.

-Senator Bryant serves as the Minority Spokesperson for the Behavioral and Mental Health Committee as well as serving as a member of the Agriculture, Education, Ethics, Executive Appointments, Health, and Hospitality & Tourism committees.
-Senator Bryant will also serve on the Children & Families and the Long-term Care subcommittees.
-Senator Bryant as serves as a member of the Senate Higher Education Working Group.
+Senator Bryant serves as the Minority Spokesperson for the Energy and Public Utilities and the Behavioral and Mental Health committee as well as a member of the Agriculture, Appropriations-Education, Behavioral, and Education committees.
+Senator Bryant serves as a member of the Senate Higher Education Working Group and the Commission on Equitable Public University Funding.